 Prevention, Education and Training

-UND offers on-line and in-person educational opportunities for University students and employees for preventing and responding to discrimination, harassment, and sexual misconduct.
+UND offers on-line, on-campus, and module-based educational opportunities for University students and employees for preventing and responding to discrimination, harassment, and sexual misconduct.
+We also provide resource guides that explain our process and provide information on support.

 Discrimination and Harassment Prevention

-All new employees are enrolled in the on-line course Discrimination Awareness in the Workplace through VectorSolutions (formerly SafeColleges).
+All new employees are enrolled in the on-line course Discrimination Awareness in the Workplace.
 The course provides awareness of discrimination and aims to create an inclusive and welcoming environment.

-- Additional courses focusing on supervisory practices are also available through SafeColleges.
+- Additional courses focusing on supervisory practices are available through VectorSolutions.

 - In-person educational opportunities are available upon department request to Equal Opportunity & Title IX.

-All new employees are enrolled in the on-line courses Campus SaVE Act for Employees - Sexual Violence Awareness, and Title IX Compliance through VectorSolutions (formerly SafeColleges).
+All new employees are enrolled in the on-line courses Campus SaVE Act for Employees - Sexual Violence Awareness, and Title IX Compliance.
 The courses provide information about recognizing and responding to sexual misconduct and employee obligations under Title IX regulations.
 All employees are required to complete the Title IX Compliance training annually.
 Department chairs or directors may request to have an in-person training in lieu of the annual on-line Title IX Compliance training.
 Employees who do not complete the mandatory training will not be eligible for pay increases.

-- Our CVIC at UND campus prevention and educational specialist provides in-person education to students around sexual violence, healthy relationships and bystander intervention.
+- Our CVIC at UND campus prevention and educational specialist provides in-person education to students and employees around sexual violence, healthy relationships and bystander intervention.